sento documentation

 (reply (1+ value)))))

-returns a future it is possible to map multiple ask
+Since ask returns a future it is possible to map multiple ask operations like this:

 (-> (ask *incer* 0)